 WHAT ARE FANCY COLOR DIAMONDS?

 A diamond’s color is normally graded on a scale of D (colorless) to Z (light yellow).
 However, if the diamond’s color is stronger than a Z rating, then it is considered fancy colored.
-Because fancy color diamonds are more rare than colorless diamonds, they are also more valuable.
+Because fancy color diamonds are rarer than colorless diamonds, they are also more valuable.
 The rarest, and therefore most expensive, colors are pink and green.

 Fancy color diamonds are formed the same way that colorless diamonds are, but with one unique difference.
-If foreign particles become trapped while a forming diamond is crystallizing, it can alter the chemical process of formation and as a result, change its color.
+If foreign particles become trapped while a forming diamond is crystallizing, it can alter the chemical process of formation and as a result, change their color.
 Each different color is caused by a different structural irregularity or trace element.

 Here is a list of each color’s cause:

 Brown, Pink, and Red — Color graining, which results from structural irregularities in the crystal lattice – sometimes in combination with an impurity

 Blue — Presence of boron, possible presence of hydrogen

 Green — Natural radiation